FAQs

 Even if you already have healthy children, it is possible that future children could be affected by a Jewish genetic disorder if both partners are carriers for the same disorder.
 If you are considering expanding your family, then testing is still relevant.

-The price for testing as a couple is £385, while the price for testing as an individual is £275.
+The price for testing as a couple is £425, while the price for testing as an individual is £315.

-These amounts directly cover the lab testing costs and clinical admin.
+These amounts directly cover the lab testing costs and clinical administration.
 Additional costs involved in delivering the service and providing counselling support are being subsidised by Jnetics in order to keep price as low as possible.

 Anyone testing through The Jnetics Clinic outside of the UK will be charged an additional £10, please click here for the international booking link.